privacybydesign/irma-documentation/yivi-docs/docs/schemes.md

 * The `version` XML attribute of the `<SchemeManager>` tag is a constant, versioning the XML structure in the file.
 * The identifier of the issuer is specified by the `<Id>` tag (`scheme-id` in this example).
 * The `<Url>` tag points to the location where an online copy of this scheme is hosted, from which Yivi apps and servers update their local copies.
 * The `<Demo>` tag, containing `true` or `false`, defines whether this is a demo or a production scheme.
-When `true`, the human-readable names (i.e., the contents of the `<Name>` tags) of all issuers and credential types within the scheme are required to start with the prefix `Demo `, and some requirements checked by `irma scheme verify` and `irma scheme sign` are slightly relaxed.
+When `true`, the human-readable names (i.e., the contents of the `<Name>` tags) of all issuers and credential types within the scheme are required to start with the prefix `Demo `, and some requirements checked by `yivi irma scheme verify` and `yivi irma scheme sign` are slightly relaxed.
 * The `<TimestampServer>` defines which timestamp server is used for [attribute-based signatures](session-requests.md#attribute-based-signature-requests) that contain attributes from this scheme.
 * The `<KeyshareServer>`, `<KeyshareWebsite>`, and `<KeyshareAttribute>` tags, when present, enable the use of a [keyshare server](keyshare-protocol.md) for this scheme, and define the URL of the keyshare server; the URL of the MyIRMA webinterface for it; and which attribute is used by the keyshare server, respectively.